lucasdj-sampaio/RunAnyApplication/README.txt

 Example: C: \ ... \ ... \ automation_run_application.exe "C: ... \ ... \ Teams.exe" "C: ... \ ... \ WinAutomation.Console.exe" "C : ... \ ...
 Ssms.exe "" C: ... \ ... \ automation_run_application.exe F "

 Remember, use the ("") for each parameter, because if there is any space in the string, TRIGGER CMD will be understood as a new parameter

+So, case you want to wait any time after execute a process, you can set (% + INT VALUE) concat in string!
+Ex: WinAutomation.Console.exe%10 - This value in secunds

 --------------------- ALEXA AUTOMATION ---------------------